 Once the cochlear implants were in place, Anna began speech therapy in their home state of Louisiana.
 The resources for Anna's therapy and doctors were limited in Louisiana, causing them to drive hours to see specialists and receive assistance for her hearing and speaking.

-One Summer, Jake was working on temporary assignment in the Pittsburgh area and the rest of the family decided to plan a long visit.
+One summer, Jake was working on temporary assignment in the Pittsburgh area and the rest of the family decided to plan a long visit.
 They wanted to continue Anna's hearing and speech therapy during the trip, so they began searching for a therapist in the Pittsburgh area.
 This is when they discovered DePaul School for Hearing and Speech.

 From the first visit to DePaul School for Hearing and Speech, the entire family had a feeling that this was the right place for them to be.
 So...they packed the car up and moved to the Steel City.